asolove/asolove.github.io/_posts/2023-08-24-iframeable-finance.markdown

 I got some great comments and questions afterwords and wanted to start a broader conversation to bring together engineers and product people working with `<iframe>`s.

-## <iframe> friends community

-[Email me](mailto:asolove@gmail.com) if you have questions, topics you'd like to see discussed, or a request for review on your proposed new embedded UI.

-I'll shortly be sending out further resources based on those questions as well as sharing an invite for future group discussions.

 ## Slides

 [<img class="right" src="/img/iframeable-finance2.jpg"/>You can download the slides as a pdf.](/img/iframeable-finance.pdf) although note that some of the